Oil Related Injuries

 The Jones Act– Read the full text of the Jones Act.
 Section 33 covers recovery for injuries or death of seamen and women, but you can also learn more about how vessels should be owned and operated.

-Personal Injury Attorneys for Oil Related Injuries in Montgomery County, TX
+Personal Injury Attorneys for Oil Related Injuries in Harris County, TX

 You have the right to be properly compensated for oil related injuries, especially if they were the result of your employer’s negligence.
 At Evans & Powell, PLLC we will do everything in our power to ensure that your rights are protected and that the best possible outcome is achieved for your situation.

-We represent clients in communities such as Cut and Shoot, Oak Ridge North, Panorama Village, Porter Heights and many others in the surrounding area.
-Call Evans & Powell, PLLC today at (936) 622-2000 to schedule a free case consultation.
+We represent clients in communities in Harris County and Montgomery such as Houston, Spring, Cut and Shoot, Oak Ridge North, Panorama Village, Porter Heights and many others in the surrounding area.
+Call Evans & Powell, PLLC today at (713) 622 - 2000 to schedule a free case consultation.